geoportti/geospatial-challenge-camp/source/tabs/partners.rst

     .. grid-item-card:: :fas:`database` Digital data providers

-        Does your organization have digital mobility related *Location Data*?
+        Does your organization have digital mobility and transportation related *Location Data*?
         Would you offer this data to multidisciplinary teams for exploration and innovation?

 .. grid:: 2